abcAssess/abcAssess-legal/User-guide.md

 ---

-*A note on fonts — from one teacher to another:*

-*You know that moment when a child who clearly knows their letters gets tripped up on a lowercase 'a' or 'g' on a printed assessment?
+*A note from Danielle: You know that moment when a child who clearly knows their letters trips up on a lowercase 'a' or 'g' on a printed assessment?
 That's a font problem, not a knowledge problem.
-Most digital tools use whatever default system font comes with the software — which almost always includes a double-story 'a' (the typed version) and a looptail 'g' — neither of which match the manuscript letterforms we actually teach Pre-K and Kindergarten students.*

-*abcAssess uses a font specifically selected to match what children are taught — a single-story 'a', a standard manuscript 'g', and critically, a font where uppercase I, lowercase l, and the numeral 1 are all visually distinct from each other.
-That last one matters more than most people realize: three characters that look nearly identical in most fonts are three guaranteed sources of confusion in an early childhood assessment.*

-*It's a small thing that makes a real difference in assessment validity.
-A child who knows their letters and numbers shouldn't miss them because the flashcard shows a form they've never seen.*
+Most digital tools just use whatever default font comes with the software, and it usually doesn't match the way we actually teach kids to write their letters in Pre-K. I spent way more time than I'd like to admit hunting down a font that got this right — one with a single-story 'a,' a standard 'g,' and an uppercase I, lowercase l, and numeral 1 that all actually look different from each other.
+Small thing, but a kid who knows their letters shouldn't miss one just because the screen showed them a version they've never seen.*

 *[screenshot: font comparison — double-story 'a' vs single-story 'a', looptail 'g' vs manuscript 'g', I vs l vs 1]*